 Many birds have a light-sensitive protein in them called cryptochrome that contains electrons and when light enters the bird’s eyes and reacts with that protein then various radicals are emitted.
 A magnetic map is produced by these radicals that that helps them to migrate to various parts of the world.

 Computers- a computer is an electronics product that is built on semiconductors.
 The wave nature of electrons forms the core of these semiconductors.
 Using quantum mechanism the band structure of the solid objects in these electronic goods can be changed.

 Toasters- it is only the theories of quantum mechanics that help the bread to toast that many of us consume every day.
 For toasting bread the heaters within the toasters glow red and this can be cited as a fine example of quantum mechanics.
 The rod of the heating element gets hot and transmits the heat to the bread which gets toasted.

 Transistors- this equipment is used to increase the magnitude of electricity in signals and power cables.
 A transistor is made up of different layers of silicon combined with other elements.
-This, in turn, combines in millions to form a computer chip.
-Quantum physics is employed widely in developing these computer chips which forms the base of all the smart devices we use today like Smartphones, laptops, tablets, and many others.
+This, in turn, combines in millions to form a computer chip. is employed widely in developing these computer chips which forms the base of all the smart devices we use today like Smartphones, laptops, tablets, and many others.

 Global Positioning Systems or GPS- if quantum physics would not come into existence then wandering in unknown places would have been a very difficult task.
 The GPS receiver in a device fetches the signals from the clocks situated in various locations.
 This helps in locating any destination using the GPS system.